kbairak/outbox/README.md

 </details>

 <details>
-    <summary><h4>Listener arguments</h4></summary>
+    <summary><h4>Consumer callback arguments</h4></summary>

-Given everything we have discussed so far, the worker will populate the arguments of your listener functions based on their names and/or type annotations.
+Given everything we have discussed so far, the worker will populate the arguments of your consumer functions based on their names and/or type annotations.

 If you arguments are named:

 - `routing_key`: it will be populated with the routing key of the message (this may be useful if the binding key of the queue uses wildcards)
 - `message`: it will be populated with the raw aio-pika message object
 - `tracking_ids`: it will be populated with the tracking IDs of the message
-- `queue_name`: it will be populated with the name of the queue that the listener is consuming from (may be useful if it was automatically generated by the library)
+- `queue_name`: it will be populated with the name of the queue that the consumer is consuming from (may be useful if it was automatically generated by the library)
 - `attempt_count`: it will be populated with the number of attempts that have been made to process the message (starting from 1)

 You must have exactly **one** argument that doesn't meet the above criteria, which will be populated with the body of the message.
 If you supply a type annotation that is a subclass of `pydantic.BaseModel`, the library will automatically deserialize the body into an instance of that class.
 If you don't supply a type annotation, the library will attempt to deserialize it with `json.loads`.
 If that fails, you will receive the contents of the message as bytes.